Nicole Hemmer: Public communication

 Hemmer has been a regular host of several podcast series.
 Since 2015, Hemmer has hosted the weekly podcast Past Present with the historians Natalia Mehlman Petrzela and Neil J. Young, which discusses recent American political events in the context of American political history.
-In 2020, she launched the Radiotopia podcast This Day in Esoteric Political History together with Jody Avirgan, who is the former host of the FiveThirtyEight elections podcast.
+In 2020, she launched the Radiotopia podcast This Day in Esoteric Political History with Jody Avirgan, the former host of the FiveThirtyEight elections podcast, and Kellie Carter Jackson.
 Each episode of This Day in Esoteric Political History describes an event that happened on the same day of the year as that episode, focusing on events that might inform the current moment.
 Hemmer also created a 6-part podcast called A12, which focused on the Unite the Right rally and its historical context.

 Hemmer has also been a regular history contributor to print media outlets.
 She co-founded the "Made By History" series at The Washington Post, and served as one of two editors-in-chief of the series.
 From 2013 to 2018, she wrote a weekly column for the U.S. News & World Report.
 Since 2014, she has been a syndicated columnist at The Age.